cl3m/MauiPDFViewerBinding/README.md

 ### iOS Binding

 Run *build.sh* in iOS.Native to rebuild/modify the binding framework.
+Sharpie does make an error but the file is generated correctly.
 You can open the binding xcodeproj with xcode to test.
 Copy the xcframework that are neaded to iOS.Binding.

 ## More